 After submitting the application, those candidates who make it past the first round will be interviewed via telephone by a program faculty member.

 Admission is based on evaluation of qualifications and on the interview with a program faculty member.
 Since the program is organized around an apprentice model, the fit between student and faculty research interests is important.

-All students who apply will be considered for financial aid covering tuition and a stipend.
+Applicants accepted into the program will receive a tuition scholarship and a modest living stipend.
 During the summer, students have the opportunity to teach or to serve as research assistants for additional remuneration.